Éamonn Cregan: Inter-county

 Cregan first came to prominence on the inter-county scene as a dual player with the Limerick minor hurling and football teams in the early 1960s.
-In 1963 he was appointed captain of the Limerick hurling team.
-That year his side defeated Tipperary by 4–12 to 5–4 to capture the Munster minor title.
-Cregan later led his side out in the All-Ireland final, however, Wexford were defeated by Wexford on a score line of 4–10 to 2–7.
-Cregan also played with the Limerick minor football team as well as later lining out with the county's under-21 teams.
+In 1963, he was appointed captain of the Limerick hurling team.
+That year Cregan's side defeated Tipperary by 4–12 to 5–4 to win a Munster MHC title.
+He later led his team out in the All-Ireland MHC final; however lost to Wexford by a scoreline of 4–10 to 2–7.
+Cregan also played with the Limerick minor football team, as well as later lining out with the county's under-21 teams.
 He had little success in these grades.

 Cregan made his debut with the Limerick senior hurling team in 1964 and he impressed immediately.
 He later gave up playing football with the county in an effort to concentrate on his hurling.
-Limerick hurling was in the doldrums at the time as the county hadn't won a Munster title since 1955.
+Limerick hurling was in the doldrums at the time as the county hadn't won a Munster Senior Hurling Championship (SHC) title since 1955.

-In 1970 Limerick's hurling fortunes started to change.
+In 1970, Limerick's hurling fortunes started to change.
 That year Cregan's side reached the 'home' final of the National Hurling League with Cork providing the opposition.
 Limerick were trounced on that occasion by 2–17 to 0–7.
 This was the first of five consecutive league final appearances for Limerick and for Cregan.

-In 1971 Limerick were back in the league final.
+In 1971, Limerick were back in the league final.
 On this occasion Tipperary provided the opposition and an exciting game ensued.
-Limerick just about won the game by 3–12 to 3–11 giving Cregan a National League medal.
-His side reached the next three league finals; however, Limerick were defeated on all three occasions.
+Limerick just about won the game by 3–12 to 3–11, giving Cregan a National League medal.
+His side reached the next three league finals; however, Limerick lost on all three occasions.
 Cregan was personally honoured in 1971 when he was named in the inaugural All-Stars team.
-He captured a second consecutive All-Star in 1972.
+He won a second consecutive All-Star in 1972.